ntop/ntopng/doc/src/advanced_features/traffic_recording.rst

 It is possible to extract traffic from multiple places in *ntopng*, including the interface and the host *Historical Traffic Statistics* pages.

-After enabling continuous traffic recording on an interface, a new "Extract pcap" button appears at the top right corner of the *Historical Traffic Statistics* page.
+After enabling continuous traffic recording on an interface, a new *Extract pcap* button appears at the top right corner of the *Historical Traffic Statistics* page.

 .. figure:: ../img/web_gui_interfaces_extract_pcap.png